mapendleton/kafka-on-kube-react-app/README.md

 3. Run `npm i` to install dependencies
 4. Run `npm run start:dev` to start the project locally

-To run in Docker Container, locally:
+To run in a Docker Container in Kubernetes (minikube), locally:

-1. run `docker build -f Dockerfile -t kafka-ui ./`
+1. run `local-setup/start.sh`
-2. run `docker run -it -p 4001:3000 kafka-ui`
-3. navigate to localhost:4001
+2. navigate to localhost:4001

 ---